-Karin Nordström Dyvelkov is the Vice President Intellectual Property at GEA Group AG.
-Karin holds a Masters in math and physics from Aarhus University and a PhD in physics from Danmarks Tekniske Universitet.
+Karin Nordström Dyvelkov is Vice President, Intellectual Property at GEA Group AG.
+She holds a Master’s degree in math and physics from Aarhus University and a PhD in physics from DTU.

 Please give a description of the work you do in your current position.